icshwi/e3training/workbook/chapter5.md

 5. `git status`

-Can you see the difference?
+...Can you see the difference?

 6. `git remote -v`

-Please go `iocStats` path, and run the command to check where your source code repository.
+...Please go `iocStats` path, and run the command to check where your source code repository.

 ```
 $ cd iocStats
 $ git remote -v
 ```

-Please go `iocStats-dev` path, and run the command to check where your source code repository.
+...Please go `iocStats-dev` path, and run the command to check where your source code repository.
 ```
 $ cd iocStats-dev
 $ git remote -v
 ```

-By default *-dev path within an e3-module is ignored, which can be found in the .gitignore file.
+...By default *-dev path within an e3-module is ignored, which can be found in the .gitignore file.
 With this work-flow, we can expand our repository up to unlimited user cases.
 We can change them easily without worrying about other repositories.

 ### Consistent Building and Installing Envrionment